Back To All

 A long-term results-oriented approach implies that instead of quantifying performance, a product is evaluated based on team performance.
 To assess the development and release processes, you need to analyze the stability, delivery time, and frequency of updates of the final product.

 To evaluate the performance of a team, you need to understand whether it has achieved the desired results.
 By focusing on this, you will not only increase developer productivity but also achieve organizational goals and subsequently generate substantial profits in the long run.
-You can use Waydev’s Project Timeline feature to see how work focus and volume modify over time.
-Find out where your engineers’ work focus is.
-Is it on creating new code, refactoring old code or is it on helping others?
-View how events impacted your team’s performance and direct your data-driven decisions.

-4. Preparation for evaluation
+4. Preparation for performance review

 Success or failure depends not only on the person but also on the working conditions: